dcsolutions/kalinka/README.md

 There are several solutions to access a Kafka-cluster via MQTT, e.g. with [Kafka-Bridge](https://github.com/jacklund/mqttKafkaBridge).
 In general these solutions work in a "one-way"-manner so that MQTT-clients may publish to Kafka but cannot consume from it.
 *Kalinka* tries to solve this issue.
-Since the reference-implementation uses ActiveMQ as MQTT-broker there is no restriction to MQTT so it should work any supported protocol.
+Since the reference-implementation uses ActiveMQ as MQTT-broker there is no restriction to MQTT so it should work with any supported protocol.

 # Status Quo

 The project is in prototype-state right now and acts as a proof of concept.

+# Goals

+* No cluster of MQTT-Brokers.
+The system should scale well and as we found out in our tests "normal" broker-clusters are limited in this respect.
+Instead we want to use 1-n "standalone" broker-instances.
+As we will see, this decision implies some issues we had to deal with.
+* Kafka/Zookeeper is the only "real" clustered component.
+* No single-point-of-failure (of course)

 # Design